Vonage/vonage-curl-code-snippets/conversation/README.md

 not have any Legs.
 The quickest way to create a Leg for testing purposes is as follows:

-1. Link a Nexmo Number to the Nexmo Application you are using to test these scripts.
+1. Link a Vonage number to the Vonage Application you are using to test these scripts.
-2. Call that Nexmo number from your mobile phone.
+2. Call that Vonage number from your mobile phone.
 Let the call end.

 Now that at least one leg has been created: